mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 #### ViT-VAE Architecture

-* Encoder: We use the ViT-Base (google/vit-base-patch16-224) pretrained model from Hugging Face Transformers.
+* **Encoder**: We use the ViT-Base (google/vit-base-patch16-224) pretrained model from Hugging Face Transformers.
   * This is an encoder only ViT.
   * The \[CLS\] token is excluded, and only the patch embeddings are used.
   * These are reshaped into a 2D feature map and passed through a final convolutional layer to output mean and log-variance vectors for the latent space.

-* Latent Space: The VAE latent space follows the standard Gaussian reparameterization trick:
+* **Latent Space**: The VAE latent space follows the standard Gaussian reparameterization trick:
 $z = \mu + \sigma \cdot \epsilon \quad \text{where} \quad \epsilon \sim \mathcal{N}(0, I)$

-* Decoder: A 4-layer transposed convolutional decoder reconstructs the image from the latent vector z.
+* **Decoder**: A 4-layer transposed convolutional decoder reconstructs the image from the latent vector z.
 Batch normalization and ReLU activations are applied in intermediate layers.

-* Loss Function: Combines reconstruction loss (binary cross-entropy) and KL divergence:
+* **Loss Function**: Combines reconstruction loss (binary cross-entropy) and KL divergence.
-L = L_reconstruction + β · L_{KL}

 #### Training Details